LibraryCarpentry/lc-tdm/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This is a text mining course for beginners.
+This is a text mining carpentries lesson for beginners scheduled to run over two days.

+It is targeted at humanities and social science students and researchers who have no expertise in text mining.

 <!-- this is an html comment -->